MastooraTurkmen/Scenic-Beauties/README.md

 # Scenic Beauties Await You
+Living in a forested environment can provide a peaceful and serene lifestyle, with opportunities for outdoor activities, wildlife observation, and a strong connection to the natural world.

-Asalamualikum there,
+## Asalamualikum there,

 I hope you're doing well as usual.
 This is one of my UI Design projects that I would like to share with you.
-In this project, you will amazing forest house picture.
+In this project, you see amazing forest house pictures.
+On this site, I used different types of houses where you can live in the forest.
 Thank you so much :) Happy Coding!

 # Mobile Version